3ndetz/python-backend-itmo/README.md

 ### Prerequirements

 You need installed:
-- ubuntu
-- - tested on Windows WSL2
 - python 3.12
 - - (as main interpreter added to PATH)
 - poetry
 - makefile

+(Run & developed on Windows WSL2 Ubuntu)

 ### Clone the repo